jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
 You can't with us today.
 And that's a big problem.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 The Western world's mass uniformity is why we're unhappy.
 We're forced to live in a world so interconnected with "just in time" economics our lives have little adaptions to make life easier.
-Profits and surplus depends on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.
+Future profits and surplus depends on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

 But because we're stuck in the Industrial Age's and its mass uniformity, we're as unhappy as a camel forced to live in the Amazon.
 Being stuck in traffic is expecting a camel to enjoy swimming.

-It's a hateful experience, because it's simply not what we're designed to do.
+It's a hateful experience, because living in a foreign environment is simply not what we're designed to do.
 Unsurpringly, our society is bleeding money.
-Not the antagonists of course.
-But the rest of us.

 Because can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.